 Interesting Facts: Red-bellied woodpeckers (and red-headed woodpeckers) store food away for the winter by hammering acorns, berries, and insects into bark and tree crevices to be eaten later.

-The pileated woodpecker is the largest woodpecker found in Connecticut (16-19 inches).
+Description: The pileated woodpecker is the largest woodpecker found in Connecticut (16-19 inches).
 It has a solid black back and a conspicuous red crest extending from its forehead to its nape.
 Males are larger than females and they have a red forehead, red crest, and scarlet mustache.
 Females have the red crest but a black forehead and black mustache.

 Habitat and Diet: Large tracts of deciduous or mixed forests are required for nesting but pileated woodpeckers may also be found in wooded parks.
 They eat carpenter ants, beetles and other insects, acorns, beechnuts, nuts, and fruits.